willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

       end
     end

-###Add a task to precompile assets
-This task compiles assets on the dev system and then pushes them up to the server.
-This avoids several problems caused by compiling assets on the server, including blowing the CPU burst window on t1.micro instances and tricky timing issues related to when the assets need to be compiled in the deploy cycle (after rubber:update, but before server restart).

-    namespace :deploy do
-      desc "precompile and deploy the assets to the server" after "deploy:update_code", "deploy:precompile_assets"
-      task :precompile_assets, :roles => :app do
-        run_locally "#{rake} RAILS_ENV=#{rails_env} RAILS_GROUPS=assets assets:precompile"
-        transfer(:up, "public/assets", "#{release_path}/public/assets") { print "." }
-        run_locally "rm -rf public/assets"    # clean up to avoid conflicts with development-mode assets end
-    end

-###Remove the Rubber deploy assets task
-This is not longer needed because we are precompiling assets locally.
-Delete these lines

-    if Rubber::Util.has_asset_pipeline?
-      # load asset pipeline tasks, and reorder them to run after
-      ...
-    end

 ###Use github for deploy
 The trick here is to use `ssh_options[:forward_agent] = true` so that the server can use our local github key to pull the deploy.
 Also use remote_cache to speed up deploys.